 From Running To Triathlon: 7 Helpful Tips On How To Make The Transition

-Running is an excellent form of exercise and a fun sport to be part of.
-The running community is supportive, and training for races is motivating and helps you become a better athlete.
+Running is an excellent form of exercise and a fun sport to participate in.
+The running community is supportive, and training for races motivates and helps you become a better athlete.

 For many runners, running is their “home,” so to speak, in the athletics world.
 They are more than happy with focusing solely on running and training for road or trail races.

-In this article, we will discuss how to transition from running to triathlon in case you want to expand your repertoire and become a multi-sport athlete.
+In this guide, I will discuss how to transition from running to triathlon if you want to expand your repertoire and become a multi-sport athlete.

 People running in a triathlon.